celineli99/celineli99.github.io/_posts/2023-12-27-Semester-at-Yale.md

 ### Courses

 As an exchange student, I had great liberties in choosing my courses.
-I simply needed to fulfil the requirement of 4 graduate-level courses (which equates to 30 credits at my home universities) and they have to be Economics-related enough so that they can count towards my degree.
+I simply needed to fulas a city qfil the requirement of 4 graduate-level courses (which equates to 30 credits at my home universities) and they have to be Economics-related enough so that they can count towards my degree.
 I wanted to complement my foundational courses from the first year (Microeconomics, Macroeconomics, Econometrics) with specialized field courses in my areas of interest, but also have a good mix between theory, practice, and interdisciplinary courses.

 After an initial “shopping period”, where I attended a number of different courses to choose the right ones for me, I settled for the following ones:

 **Urban and Environmental Economics:** A PhD-level field course, usually for 2nd and 3rd years that introduces a number of “urban economics” and “environmental economics” topics.
 Taught by two professors, each taking one half of the course.
 It was assessed through a 3-page referee report about a working paper, highlighting its strengths and weaknesses and a 10-15 page research proposal, which I made about my Master’s dissertation.
 This course taught me how to critically evaluate research designs, and the economic stories and narratives that underpin them.
 This is especially relevant for policy design.

-**Applied Quantitative Research Design:** A methods course for causal inference in the social sciences, addressed to a broad audience from undergraduate students to PhD students who want to get more hands-on practice with the statistical computing software R. We had weekly problemsets to do which required coding in R and a final data project of 8-10 pages.
+**Applied Quantitative Research Design:** A methods course for causal inference in the social sciences, addressed to a broad audience from undergraduate students to PhD students who want to get more hands-on practice with the statistical computing software R. We had weekly problemsets assigned, which required coding in R and a final data project of 8-10 pages.
 Through this course, I learnt some helpful commands and workflow strategies for doing data analysis in R, got hands-on experience with coding up my own project, and also began to understand that data stuff always takes a lot longer than you think.

 **Seminar in Environmental and Natural Resource Economics:** A seminar which invited different guest speakers each week to talk about working-paper-stage research and offered opportunities to meet 1-to-1 with the speakers.
 It covered a broad range of topics: From the effect of air pollution on economic opportunity, natural capital, over to noise pollution’s impact on whales in the Pacific Ocean.
 The best thing about this course was the access to the speakers, as they usually traveled to New Haven for at least a day so we could sign up for office hours or lunches with them.
 I benefited from my personal exchanges with the speakers, who shared research-related or meta-advice about doing good research.